NaimShk07/MERN_Stack_Interview_Prep/06_Node_Express/newnotes/express_qna.md

 #### 1. What is middleware in Express.js?

+- Middleware functions have access to (req, res, next)
-- Middleware is a function that runs **between** the request and response.
+- Middleware function runs **between** the request and response.
 - it can
   - 🔹 Modify the `req` or `res` object
-  - 🔹 Run code (e.g., logging, auth)
   - 🔹 End the request–response cycle
   - 🔹 Call `next()` to move to the next middleware
+  - 🔹 Run code (e.g., logging, auth)

 #### 2. How does middleware work? `(req, res, next)`